 Samaritan House is also a distribution center for Macomb County Community Services Agency (MCCSA).
 MCCSA provides emergency food through their Macomb Food Program.
 The criteria to access the Macomb Food Program requires only that a person be a Macomb County resident and have an emergency need for food.
 The person in need of emergency food must call United Way information/referral 2-1-1 (or 1-800-552-1183).
 Once approved, arrangements can be made to receive commodity food orders through Samaritan House for those residing in our service area.

-As an independent Christian organization, Samaritan House is not bound to governmental restrictions.
+As an independent Christian organization, Samaritan House is not bound to governmental restrictions regarding miscellaneous assistance.
 When a client has a need that may not fall within other specified boundaries, Samaritan House can consider that need.
-In the past, Samaritan House has been able to assist with water well pumps, structural repairs to dwellings, medical needs, and furnace and water heater replacement.
-Much of this assistance was given in cooperation with other agencies.
-This program assisted 20 people during the 2014 fiscal year at a cost of $1,421.
+We have been able to assist with water well pumps, structural repairs to dwellings, medical needs, and furnace and water heater repair or replacement.
+Much of this assistance is given in cooperation with other agencies.